reinterpretcat/vrp/doc/src/getting-started/features.md

  - **[multiple shifts](../examples/pragmatic/multi-day.md)** for vehicles: this allows to define multi-day planning scenario when vehicle can be used multiple times, but on different days.

- - **[multiple reloads](../examples/pragmatic/reload.md)**: this allows vehicle to return back to the depot (or any other place) in order to unload/load goods during single tour.
+ - **[multiple reloads](../examples/pragmatic/reload.md)**: this allows vehicle to return back to the depot (or any other place) in order to unload/load goods during single tour (see MTVRP).
 In some VRP variations this helps to significantly reduce amount of used vehicles.

  - **[multi jobs](../examples/pragmatic/multi-jobs.md)**: multi job is a job which consists of multiple sub-jobs.
 Multi job is considered as assigned only when all of sub jobs are assigned.
 This is useful for scenarios such as multiple